chenrgengyi/capstone/README.md

 - Winter: The heatmap shows a consolidated, high-intensity corridor  through the central farmland, likely driven by reduced human presence or shifting prey availability.

 2. Diel Rhythms & Habitat Preference
-Using circular activity plots, the data highlights a strong preference for noctornal & open space.
+Using circular activity plots, the data highlights a strong preference for nocturnal & open fields.
-- Noctornal Patterns: significant increase in activities seen at Open Fields camera stations and between 21:00 and 03:00.
+- Nocturnal Patterns: significant increase in activities seen at Open Fields camera stations and between 21:00 and 03:00.
 - Water Sources: Activity near water sources is significantly lower in frequency, which could indicate favorable predator-prey condition.